Living in Black Bear Country

 - Use only non-food items in a compost pile or use electric fence to protect it from curious bears.
 Sprinkling the heap with lime assists the composting process and is an effective odor reducer.

-- Store pet food and bowls inside.
+- Store pet food bowls inside.
 When feeding pets outdoors remove uneaten portions and clean food bowls as soon as possible.

 - Grease and food caught in barbecue grills or burn barrels can attract bears.
 Clean grills and barrels regularly; dispose of grease as you would garbage.
-Do not bury, pour out, or discard grease and food particles in yard, as they will eventually be detected.
+Do not bury, pour out, or discard grease and food particles in your yard, as they will eventually be detected.
 Store grills and burn barrels in secured areas whenever possible.